erigontech/erigon/docs/programmers_guide/header_download.md

 ### Initiate staged sync
 Detect when to start the staged sync.
 Whenever a new tip is added, we check that its attribute `anchorParent` is equal to pre-configured value `0x00..00` for sync from genesis, or the hash of the last block header we have processed in the stage 1 of the staged sync.
-If this condition is satisfied, we take the attribute `totalDifficulty` of the tip and compare it to a variable `highestTotalDifficulty` (initialised to zero in the beginning).
+If this condition is satisfied, we take the attribute `cumulativeDifficulty` of the tip and compare it to a variable `highestTotalDifficulty` (initialised to zero in the beginning).
 If the tip's
-`totalDifficulty` is higher than `highestTotalDifficulty`, then we set `highestTotalDifficulty` to the new value, and initiate the staged sync from the tip's anchor to the tip
+`cumulativeDifficulty` is higher than `highestTotalDifficulty`, then we set `highestTotalDifficulty` to the new value, and initiate the staged sync from the tip's anchor to the tip